-WAN
+WAN Setting

-This screen enables users to set up the WLAN Router WAN connection, specify the IP address for the WAN, add DNS numbers, and enter the MAC address.
+This function enables users to set up the WLAN Router WAN connection, specify the IP address for the WAN, add DNS numbers, and enter the MAC address.

-Connection Type: Select the connection type, either DHCP client, Fixed IP, PPPoE, PPTP, L2TP or BigPond Cable from the drop-down list.
+Connection Type: Select the connection type, either DHCP client, Fixed IP or PPPoE, PPTP, L2TP or BigPond from the drop-down list.